-What do you know about Antarctica?
+- What do you know about Antarctica?

 Once you decide to travel to Antarctica, you prepare for an amazing adventure.
 Icebergs, penguins and snow are dominating the landscape, you can expect snowflakes in summer and there is no human habitation beside some research huts.
-But what do your really know about Antarctica?
+But what do you really know about Antarctica?

-Do you want to learn more about the Antarctic Peninsula?
+Want to learn more about the Antarctic Peninsula?
 Consider one of our classic itineraries ‘Antarctic Peninsula Adventure’ with several departure times this season with a special focus on educational topics such as history, glaciology, ornithology and geography.

 Looking for more information?
 Our agents have extensive experience and knowledge of the areas we visit.
 Speak with your travel agent or call our experts to learn more.